Funding Circle Review

 Funding Circle Review Conclusion

-Having lent over £2.7bn, Funding Circle is a relative giant in the peer to peer funding world, plus it’s a well-funded company that has been growing year to year.
-Lender returns can still be attractive as manual investing will be eliminated so time management will be reduced to zero.
-A future ISA will help lenders to achieve better returns.
+Having lent over £10 billion globally, Funding Circle is a giant in the peer to peer funding world, plus it’s a well-funded company that has been growing year to year.

 Thanks for reading my Funding Circle review.

 Disclaimers: I’m not paid to write this Funding Circle review nor am I employed by any of the companies I write about.
 In most cases, I have invested or continue to invest my own money through these companies.
-The sign-up links on this Funding Circle review and in this website are referral links.
+The sign-up links contained in this website are referral links.
 When you sign up for an account through my website, I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
-You can read more about my referral links here.
+You can read more about my referral links and banner advertising here.

-** This Funding Circle review is for information purposes only and should not be regarded as investment advice.
+** This Funding Circle review is for information purposes only.
+This information is not financial advice and has been prepared without taking into account your objectives, financial situation or needs.
+You should consider its appropriateness for your circumstances.
+All investing carries risks.
 Opinions expressed in this Funding Circle review are current opinions based on my own personal experiences.
-Peer to peer lending contains risk and your capital is at risk.
-Never invest more than you can afford to lose. **
+The FSCS does not cover peer to peer lending and your capital is at risk.
+Please don’t invest more than you can afford to lose. **